AnishReddyRavula/MovieBluff-Restful/README.md

 # MovieBluff-Restful
-Implementation of MovieBluff Restful API
+Implementation of [MovieBluff](https://github.com/AnishReddyRavula/MovieBluff) to Restful API

 ## This Restful API is an endpoint server